kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

         In this plugin you can configure multiple "dynamic leaderboards" that contain different "leaderboard types" and expose different properties.

 This plugin provides bunch of configuration options.
-By default the plugin is configured to run provided "DynLeaderboard" dash with a dynamic leaderboard named "Dynamic" but you can add more.

 Go to the plugin settings either directly from the left main menu "Dynamic Leaderboards" item or under "Additional plugins" item go to "DynLeaderboardsPlugin" tab.

 ## General settings

 ![Screenshot](../img/Config_GeneralSettings.png)

-This tab includes settings that are global to the whole plugin and all properties listed here will be available globally.
+This tab includes settings that are global to the whole plugin.

 #### PATHS

 There are couple of paths needed for the plugin to work.

+!!! note
+    These are game specific and if you don't play that specific game you can safely ignore that setting.

+If the background of text box is green then we found needed files.
+If it's red then there is something wrong with the location.

 "ACC configuration location"
 : is used to read connection information from the broadcasting client.